aicenter/FUP/lectures/lecture06.md

     Church](https://plato.stanford.edu/entries/church/) in the Stanford Encyclopedia of Philosophy.

 Lambda calculus is probably the *simplest universal programming language*.
-Many of the key concepts that make functional programming so powerful today were invented for, or are inspired by lambda calculus.
-This includes for example *currying*, *recursion*, and *closures*.
-You will also see were all this parenthesis in Racket come from!
+Many of the key concepts that make functional programming so powerful today were invented for or are inspired by lambda calculus.
+This includes, for example *currying*, *recursion*, and *closures*.
+You will also see where all these parentheses in Racket come from!

 Lambda calculus can be viewed as a minimal programming language in which computations can be described and as a mathematical object about which rigorous statements can be proved.
 It serves as a